 The purpose of this program is to develop the “total throwing athlete” regardless of position.

 While other programs just chase velocity, we measure the underlying “physical factors” that contribute to improved velocity, but more importantly overall health.
 By looking at the improvement in all these areas both individually and as a collective it gives us a clear picture of the overall development of the throwing athlete.
 Therefore we can track specific improvement or regression and prescribe the right training modalities moving forward.

 These athletes accomplished all this in thirty two (32) training sessions!!!

 Early reports from our athletes show an average improvement in velocity of 3-5mph.
 All report throwing harder.
-Update: As of July 25th average velocity improvement for the group was 5 mph and a top of 8 mph.
+Update: As of July 25th average velocity improvement for most of the group was 3-5 mph and a top of 8 mph.
 One athlete has also hit 94-95 mph.

 Proper arm health reduces the risk of shoulder and lower arm injuries.
 Discrepancies of strength from the front and back side of the shoulder can result in a higher risk of throwing injuries in the shoulder and elbow.

 Strength Correlation Results:

 Biggest Improvement – 7 base points